FAQ 1: ECT (Electro-Convulsive Therapy)

 Q: Dear Frank, A survivor recently wrote that she was receiving ECT (electro-convulsive therapy) for Bipolar disorder.
 It is going very well.
 She wonders if you were aware of anyone using ECT for PTSD.
 Her concern with ECT is that it is a highly effective treatment that is being underutilized due to the stigma attached to it.
 I agree, and believe that people have the misconception that it is a radical and barbaric treatment.
 Although ECT is certainly not a treatment to enter into lightly, it might be extremely useful for some survivors.
 I was wondering if you could give me your thoughts on this.

-A: Dear Joyce, I am aware that several survivors with depression and PTSD find ECT helpful.
+A: Dear reader, I am aware that several survivors with depression and PTSD find ECT helpful.
 I thank you for writing and for inquiring about ECT for PTSD.
 First of all, ECT is clearly not barbaric nor radical.
 Decades ago, in the era of mental asylums that were likened to snake-pits, and the era when lobotomies were used for schizophrenia, ECT was barbaric.
 It was performed without adequate sedation and anesthesia and was used without informed consent and without consideration of less painful alternatives.

 That era is over.